egonzalezt/NumericalAnalysis/my-website/docs/methods.md

 # Welcome

-welcome to the methods section.
+Welcome to the methods section.

 ## Content